Reds cruise past Brewers 10-4 to end eight-game skid - Philly

+MILWAUKEE (AP) - A rare offensive burst, solid starting pitching and stellar defense provided the Cincinnati Reds needed relief from their early-season woes.

-MILWAUKEE (AP) - Billy Hamilton drove in three runs and the Cincinnati Reds ended an eight-game losing streak with a 10-4 win over the Milwaukee Brewers on Monday night.
+Billy Hamilton drove in three runs and the Reds ended an eight-game losing streak with a 10-4 win over the Milwaukee Brewers on Monday night.

+"A win is salve regardless of how early or late you are in the season," Reds manager Bryan Price said.
+"A win makes everyone feel better."

-The Reds won for just the third time in 16 games this season.
+The Reds won for just the third time in 16 games.
 Cincinnati is tied with Kansas City for the fewest wins in the majors.

+Price praised the Reds' defense, specifically the play of infielders Phil Gosselin and Scooter Gennett, which he said "never really allowed Milwaukee to get too excited about what was going on."

 The Reds jumped out to a 3-0 lead in the second inning on Tucker Barnhart's RBI single and Hamilton's two-run single.

-The Reds broke the game open in the sixth, scoring six runs and hitting four doubles off Milwaukee reliever Oliver Drake.
-Cincinnati sent 10 batters to the plate.
+Cincinnati broke the game open in the sixth, scoring six runs and hitting four doubles off reliever Oliver Drake.
+The Reds sent 10 batters to the plate.

 Milwaukee starter Brent Suter (1-2) allowed three runs and six hits over five innings and struck out four.